Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/static/testing/testing.md

 - In the community page, the reader has access to reviews from members of the Bookcytocin club.
 - Users gets recommendations and life advice through articles, events, matercass etc thank to the blog

-TO BE TESTED
 * As a reader, I want to save book in a wishlist so that I can buy it later
-- User can find books in the collections and save them in their profile (wishlist format) in order to buy them later
+- User can find books in readflix and collections and save them in their profile (my booklog wishlist) in order to buy them later

 * As a reader, I want to sell books I read already so that I can invest in buying new ones
 > Listed as future feature in Readme file